UBC-MDS/dash-tableau-shiny_comparison/group_8.md

 After the workbook is published, we will be redirected to our account on the Tableau Public website.
 To get a link to share on social media or code to embed in a web page, we just need to display a view, and then click Share at the bottom of the view.

+#### To be conclude：

-To be conclude, all of them are very convenient and easy processes, which can be finished directly through the user interface.
+all of them are very convenient and easy processes, which can be finished directly through the user interface.
 What we need to consider when choosing between those options are:

 * Device types used by your intended audience
 * Whether users can install client-based software